oriane/celegans_neuron_tracking/README.md

 Create two folder at root level: data and produced.

-Result of the segmentation of the file to track has to be in the data folder.
+Csv file of the segmentation to be tracked has to be in the data folder.

 ***Tracking*** notebook shows example of run of the algorithm.